zackify/optics-agent-js/README.md

 * `reportTraces`: Boolean: Send detailed traces along with usage reports.
 Defaults to true.

+* `reportVariables`: Boolean: Send the query variables along with traces.
+Defaults to true.

 * `normalizeVersion`: Function(req)->[String,String].
 Called to determine the client platform and version for a request.
 You may want to override this to improve client detection, eg, if you have a custom user-agent for a mobile client.

 * `normalizeQuery`: Function(info)->String.
 Called to determine the query shape for for a GraphQL query.
 You shouldn't need to set this unless you are debugging.